KayJay7/rpn-c/README.md

   * `:` prints the current stack
   * `>` evaluates and prints all the expressions on the stack (starting from top)
   * `<exp0> <` evaluates and duplicate the expression on top of the stack
+  * `<exp0> &` evaluates `<exp0>` and prints it as a string
+    * Reads the numerator per byte, from the least significant, and writes them to stdout
+    * If the denominator is not 1, prints it on a new line
   * `<exp0> !` drops the expression on top of the stack
     * Drops the entire expression, not just the last token
   * `%` drops the entire stack